 The principle of universal jurisdiction was part of Spanish law until 2014.
 A law reform in that year, however, means that the Spanish judiciary can now prosecute international crimes only if the perpetrators are Spanish citizens or live in Spain.
 After six years of criminal investigations, Spain’s National Court therefore decided in July 2015 to close the investigations into US torture in Guantánamo.

-The subsequent complaint submitted by ECCHR and CCR to the Spanish Constitutional Court was rejected in April 2019.
+The subsequent complaint submitted by ECCHR and CCR to the Spanish constitutional court was rejected in March 2019.
 In its decision, which is final, the court ignored evidence that indicated the involvement of Spanish suspects.
 With this decision, Spain has missed its opportunity to take a leading role in the fight against US torture.
-The "Bush Six" have never faced legal proceedings for their actions.
-The options of filing a complaint to the European Court of Human Rights (ECtHR) and the UN are now being explored.
+The “Bush Six” have never faced legal proceedings for their actions.
+The options of filing a complaint to the European Court of Human Rights and the UN are now being explored.

 The absolute prohibition of torture is one of the central and universally applicable norms of international law.
 Since 2001, the US has ignored this fundamental principle in its counter-terrorism operations and has kidnapped and tortured persons suspected of involvement in terrorism.